Six warheads of "Oreshnik" opened at an altitude of 100 km: exactly one year since the first missile launch in history

 When there are truly no analogues

 Nothing will save you from "Oreshnik" anymore.
 No layer of concrete and earth will withstand the impact of the "Oreshnik" warheads.
 One missile carries from 6 to 12 warheads.
-It begins to dive on the target almost from space.
+It begins to dive on the target practically from space.
 After separating from the missile, each warhead turns on its own engines, and they continue to accelerate until the moment of impact on the target.

 Vladimir Popov, military expert